datalad-handbook/book/docs/glossary.rst

    gitk
       TODO

+   provenance
+      A record that describes entities and processes that were involved in producinng or influencing a digital resource.
+It provides a critical foundation for assessing authenticity, enables trust, and allows reproducibility.

    relative path
       A path related to the present working directory.
 Relative paths never start with ``/``.
       Example: ``../data/studyforrest-phase-2/sub-02``.
 See also :term:`absolute path`.

    tig
       A tool to display git histories (TODO: improve this)

+   version control
+      TODO